 Thinning eyebrows – or eyebrows that have turned grey or white and ‘wiry’ with age – are a common problem for many men and women.
-This may lead many people to think about the possible upsides of getting eyebrow tattoos.
+This may lead many people to think about the possible upsides of getting brow tattooing done.

 Before we cover risks and benefits in a general way, reminding you that results vary from patient to patient and to think this decision through carefully, let’s talk about why people need their brows enhanced in the first place.
 For some, it’s after losing brow hair due to cancer treatments or other conditions that reduce facial hair.
 For others, it’s more cosmetic, an enhancement of the brows after having over-plucked or been born with less shapely brows than one desires.
 But there are other causes of thin brows or “thin or nearly invisible eyebrows.”
 These should be exploded before brow tattooing as you might actually enhance the problem.

 What causes thinning eyebrows or wiry eyebrows?

 Eyebrows turn grey or white due to ageing factors, which are often driven in part by genetics.
 White or grey eyebrows often look straggly or wiry – and often, by the time they turn this colour, there may be few of them left (or patches of missing brow hairs or eyebrow balding).

 Actually, there are many things that can cause thinning eyebrows, such as:

 - Tweezers and excess waxing of the brows are often the most common causes of eyebrow loss; and whilst most avoidable, it happens to nearly all of us who groom our brows.

 - While plucking can seem like a great option at the time, plucking actually can damage the hair follicles and lead to permanent eyebrow hair loss.